 We’ve taken part in the Council-run event, What’s Your Story, Chorley, for three years now, and in November 2014 we launched Write Now, our first ever public event, with speakers including a literary agent, publishers and author Carys Bray.
 In 2015 we followed this up with another Write Now held at Chorley Library.
 This time we welcomed back Cath Staincliffe and also enjoyed listening to Robin Jones, of Unthank Books as well as holding a very successful Short Story Slam, open to writers throughout Lancashire.
 The winner, gratifyingly, was Circle member Cathy Lennon.

 Our 2016 Wnite Now event was held on the October 22nd 2016 in St Mary’s Parish Centre, Chorley.
 We welcomed speakers Jake Hope, Alan Wright, Katherine Armstrong and Zoe Sharp.
+The 2017 event will be held on November 18th at the same venue.

 This year’s Aware magazine is available in .pdf format.